 - a) This Plan supports a diverse range of employment generating uses to be located throughout WESTON 7.
-The City will foster investment readiness by deploying policies, programs, and standards that maximize the capacity to meet the needs and expectations of investors, leading to the attraction of key employment generators and the promotion of job creation.
-In doing so, it is the intent of this Plan to incorporate the flexibility necessary to facilitate the establishment and expansion of both traditional and emerging economic sectors in the City. - b) The City will continue to diversify the economic base of WESTON 7 by supporting its evolving urban development forms, which includes a full range of commercial uses, including large and small scale office development, institutional uses and a variety of restaurants, retail, and service commercial businesses.
-Collectively, the lands designated for mixed-use development will provide requirements and opportunities to accommodate a complete range of commercial goods and services to foster competition and choice for the residents of WESTON 7, as well as residents of the City and the broader region. - c) To help attract diverse opportunities for employment generating land uses, the City will support a strong and healthy economy within WESTON 7 by: - i.
+The City will continue to diversify the economic base of WESTON 7 by supporting its evolving urban development forms, which includes a full range of commercial uses, including large and small scale office development, institutional uses and a variety of restaurants, retail, and service commercial businesses.
+Collectively, the lands designated for mixed-use development will provide requirements and opportunities to accommodate a complete range of commercial goods and services to foster competition and choice for the residents of WESTON 7, as well as residents of the City and the broader region. - b) To help attract diverse opportunities for employment generating land uses, the City will support a strong and healthy economy within WESTON 7 by: - i.
 Constructing, upgrading and maintaining high quality, universally accessible municipal service infrastructure systems and public service facilities; - ii.
 Facilitating efficient and convenient transportation options for the movement of people and goods; and - iii.
-Planning for an appropriate range of housing to support the local labour force, home occupations, and home-based businesses, including artist studio/maker spaces and live/work units. - d) The City recognizes the important contribution of post-secondary institutions, libraries and education service providers to the life-long learning opportunities for residents and the enhancement of the creative culture in Vaughan.
+Planning for an appropriate range of housing to support the local labour force, home occupations, and home-based businesses, including artist studio/maker spaces and live/work units. - c) The City recognizes the important contribution of post-secondary institutions, libraries and education service providers to the life-long learning opportunities for residents and the enhancement of the creative culture in Vaughan.
 The City will support the growth and expansion of creative and cultural industries and institutions throughout WESTON 7 as an important sector of the economy.